EvilNick2/k1j-ltd/README.md

 # Open XAMPP and start the Apache and MySQL services

-# Navigate to k1j-ltd/php and eidt the file called config.php and input your SQL credentials in the format shown below
+# Navigate to k1j-ltd/php and edit the file called config.php and input your SQL credentials in the format shown below
 $DATABASE_HOST = "localhost";
 $DATABASE_USER = "root";
 $DATABASE_PASS = "";